The Folklorist

-The Folklorist is a half-hour television series produced by NewTV, a community access television station located in Newton, Massachusetts.
+The Folklorist is a half-hour television series produced by NewTV, a community access television station located in Newton, Massachusetts, United States.
 The series explores some of the unique and lesser-known stories throughout history.
 Each half-hour episode of the show contains three or four featured segments that go into the backstory and lasting effects of a particular topic of folklore or hidden history.

 History

 In 2011, John Horrigan and the NewTV staff met to discuss the idea of creating a television program about folklore.
 The NewTV team filmed several segments and a pilot came together within the following months.
 After the pilot aired in March 2012, the public response was strong enough to continue producing more episodes.
 Andrew Eldridge and Angela Harrer joined the show as co-producers in 2012 and started working on the show's first season, which aired in 2013.
 The Folklorist is currently in its second season of production, and is available online, as well on Luken Communication's Family Channel, and is currently available through Comcast's and RCN's on-demand services in the New England region.